stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 }
 ~~~

+# The Shell Profile #

+Your PowerShell profile is a PowerShell script that runs each time that you start a PowerShell session.
+Use your profile to import modules that you use very frequently, or set useful variables.
+By default, your profile is empty.

+The $PROFILE variable stores the path to the profile for the current user.
+To edit your profile, start your editor from PowerShell and specify $PROFILE as the file to edit.
+For example, to edit your PowerShell profile with Visual Studio Code, start *code*:

+    code $PROFILE

 # Accessing Remote Systems #

 By default, PowerShell accesses remote systems by connecting to the Windows Remote Management (WinRM) service on those systems, using the WS-MAN protocol.
 Microsoft are adding SSH support to Windows and PowerShell as an alternative to WinRM and WS-MAN.